 Range: The most widely distributed woodpeckers in North America are the hairy woodpecker and northern flicker.
 They are found throughout the United States and Canada and into Mexico.

-The yellow-bellied sapsucker is a medium-sized woodpecker (7 to 9 inches).
+Description: The yellow-bellied sapsucker is a medium-sized woodpecker (7 to 9 inches).
 It has black wings with white barring on its back, a narrow longitudinal wing stripe, and a cream-colored underside with streaked markings.
 Both sexes have a black bib.
 Male sapsuckers have a red forehead and crown, as well as a red throat; females have a white throat.
 Juvenile sapsuckers are a mottled brown color and do not have the red crown, red throat, or black bib.

 Habitat and Diet: Yellow-bellied sapsuckers prefer to live in forests, wood lots, and orchards.
 The birds feed on tree sap, insects, fruits, berries, and tree buds.
 They drill rows of regularly spaced vertical and horizontal holes in the trunk of a tree.
 When the sap leaks out, the sapsucker licks it up.
 Sometimes insects get stuck in the sweet sap and are eaten too.
 While sapsuckers feed primarily on sap throughout most of the year, they do switch to a diet of mostly insects during the breeding season when they need more protein.